svbygoibear/svbygoibear/README.md

 ## Well, hello ✨
-Hey, my name is Simone.
+My name is Simone.
 Chamo-me Simone.
-I am a fullstack engineer with a passion for solving real problems, building tools, and figuring out tough problems.
+I am a fullstack engineer with a passion for solving real-world issues, building tools, and figuring out tough problems.
 My experience spans cross-continental banking and finance, IOT solutions, streaming & cross-domain applications, consulting, and product development.
-I like to understand how things work, take them apart and put them back together better than I found them in the first place.
+I like to understand how things work, take them apart, and put them back together better than I found them in the first place.

 ### AboutMe.js
 ```js